 \item[(c)] \textbf{Energy conservation.} A minimizer $\phi_0$ of $\calE_{u_{[0,T]}}(\phi)$ satisfies the energy conservation for the data $u_{[0,T]}$.
 That is, the energy change $E_{\phi_0} [u(T,\cdot) ] - E_{\phi_0} [u(0,\cdot) ] $ matches the total energy dissipation $-\int_0^T \la A_u \frac{\delta E_{\phi_0}}{\delta u}, \frac{\delta E_{\phi_0}}{\delta u} \ra \, dt$ along the flow $u_{[0,T]}$:

 \end{itemize} \end{theorem}

-\paragraph{Example: the Wasserstein gradient flow} We show first that the Wasserstein gradient flow in Eq.\eqref{eq:mfe} satisfies Assumption \ref{assum:GF-abstract}, and its self-test loss function in \eqref{sec:stloss-GF} aims to match the energy dissipation in the data.
+\textbf{Example: the Wasserstein gradient flow.} We show first that the Wasserstein gradient flow in Eq.\eqref{eq:W2-GF} satisfies Assumption \ref{assum:GF-abstract}; thus, its self-test loss function in \eqref{sec:stloss-GF} aims to match the energy dissipation in the data.